be edited directly.

 FALLING ROCK Small limestone crag near Rapid City provides a nice pump on vertical edgy limestone.
 The rock is a little chossy when compared to other limestone crags in the Hills but a couple of fun routes exist here.
 Some are even mixed routes.Expect majority to be Top Rope with a handful or sport / mixed routes.
 Gorgeous views of Rapid Creek and the surrounding hills and even a couple of bouldering problems.
 Please pack out all trash!
 Lots of teens tend to party here be the better person and don't litter!

-SPEARFISH CANYON The crown jewel of the northern hills is the Canyon, which has a huge concentration of high quality sport routes in the 5.6 - 5.14 range in a lovely picturesque canyon.
-Some of the best climbs tend to be in the 5.7-5.14b range on some of the midwest's highest quality be on steep limestone.
+SPEARFISH CANYON This is the crown jewel of the northern hills.
+It has a large number of high quality vertical to slightly overhanging routes in a lovely picturesque canyon.
+The highest concentration and best climbing tends to clock in around 5.10 to 5.13 on some of the finest limestone around.
 In the winter, Spearfish Canyon has a number of good ice climbing routes as well.

-And lastly, just over the state line in Wyoming is the iconic, monolith, Devil's Tower.
+And lastly, just over the state line in Wyoming is the iconic, crack riddled monolith, Devil's Tower.

 CAMPING IN THE SOUTHERN HILLS